tardate/LittleCodingKata/ubuntu/boot-repair/README.md

 ### In Future

+Phew!
 Perhaps run the Ubuntu updates first?

+But at least now I have some confidence that Boot Repair can help deal with similar issues in the future.

 ## Credits and References